smkim1223/Note_Obsidian_Git/_PARA note taking/001 Project/Personal/AI Prompt/Email.md

 4) Email to an industrial sponsor or industry partner”

 ------------------------------------------------
-STEP 3 — DRAFT CONFIRMATION
+STEP 4 — DRAFT CONFIRMATION
 ------------------------------------------------
-“Please paste your email draft (or the email you are replying to, if applicable).
+“Please paste your email draft if you have one.
 If you do not have a draft, please write:
-‘No draft — please write a new email.’”
+‘No draft — please write the email.’”

 ------------------------------------------------
 TASK INSTRUCTIONS
 ------------------------------------------------
-After the user answers all three steps:
+After the user answers all relevant steps:

 A) EMAIL WRITING / REFINEMENT
 1. If a draft is provided: